 Hannah serves as a family advocate and provides services to families by working with them throughout the entire process.
 She coordinates the intake process by communicating with families, law enforcement, Children and Youth Services, the District Attorney, and any other individuals involved.
 After the initial contact, she provides advocacy services by meeting with non-offending caregivers to provide information on the interview process, referrals for medical and counseling services, and education on the judicial system.
 She also supports families throughout their journey by providing follow up calls to address any questions or concerns, providing case updates when possible, and providing court accompaniment if needed.

-Molly is responsible for organizing and managing fundraising activities and donor relations to support Family Support Line.
-She works closely with the Executive Director to create and execute development plans.
-She is also responsible for communication and promotion with the goal to increase awareness in the community about Family Support Line and the Delaware County Children’s Advocacy Center.
+Rob is responsible for organizing and managing fundraising activities and donor relations to support Family Support Line.
+He works closely with the Executive Director to create and execute the agency’s development plan.
+He is also responsible for marketing and communication with the goal to increase awareness in the community about Family Support Line and the Delaware County Children’s Advocacy Center.